The Soil Profile

 Clays are the smallest particles in soil; silts are somewhat larger in size, followed by sands that are coarse enough that the individual particles are visible to the naked eye.
 The following table shows the proportion of sand, silt and clay normally found in the various textural classes of soils.

 The arrangement of soil particles into groups or aggregates determines the "structure."
 A single mass or cluster of soil particles held together in a particular way imparts physical characteristics to the soil, such as a clod, prism, crumb or granule.
 Soil structure is often more important than the texture to the farmer.
 Soil structure can be changed to produce improved soil conditions for maximum yield and profits.
 Structure is especially important to water movement and in preventing root growth restrictions, both of which affect nutrient availability to the crop.
-Examples of various types of soil structure are shown at left.
+Examples of various types of soil structure are shown below.

 Color in various types of soils is due primarily to the amount of organic matter and the chemical state of the iron and other compounds in the mineral fraction of the soil.
 Other minerals such as quartz, granite and heavy black minerals may also influence soil color.
 Unweathered parent materials tend to be gray in color, or else will have the color of the natural minerals from which they are derived.